neha-nayeem/plotly-challenge/README.md

 * Read in `samples.json` using the D3 library

-* Retrieve metadata info for each test subject and displaying this in the form of an unordered list item as a key-value pair on the dashboard.
+* Retrieve metadata info for each test subject and display this in the form of an unordered list item as a key-value pair on the dashboard.

 * Get required data for plotting, including `sample_values`, `otu_ids` and `otu_labels` which were used to create a trace and plot the bar chart.